 Retrofitting a home creates a more comfortable and easy to access area for the disabled.
-But, this type of design also works well for people that are aging or aging in place too.
+But, this type of design also works well for people that are aging or aging in place too, whether its for the bathroom via a walk in tub or any other addition.

 Current Standards vs Client Needs